Federal Correctional Institution, Danbury: History

 FCI Danbury was opened in August 1940 with the purpose of housing male and female inmates.
-It housed several high-profile political prisoners during World War II.
+It housed several high-profile prisoners during World War II.
 Conscientious objectors, including poet Robert Lowell and civil rights activist James Peck, were housed there for refusing to enter the military draft in the early 1940s.
 Robert Henry Best served most of his life sentence at FCI Danbury after being convicted of treason in 1948 for making propaganda broadcasts for the Nazis during the war.
-Screenwriter Ring Lardner Jr., a member of the Hollywood 10, a group of filmmakers who were charged with contempt of Congress in 1947 for refusing to answer questions regarding their alleged connections with the Communist Party USA, served 9 months there.
+Screenwriter Ring Lardner Jr., a member of the Hollywood 10, a group of filmmakers who were charged with contempt of Congress in 1947 for refusing to answer questions regarding their alleged connections with the Communist Party USA, served nine months there.

-Beginning in the 1970s, the Yale Law School began providing legal services for prisoners at FCI Danbury.
+Beginning in the 1970s, Yale Law School began providing legal services for prisoners at FCI Danbury.
 As of the 2010s, Yale students and professors still regularly visit the facility.

 FCI Danbury became exclusively for female inmates in 1993.
 This was because there was a lack of space for women in the Northeastern United States and due to the growth in the number of female prisoners.

 In August 2013, the Federal Bureau of Prisons announced that FCI Danbury was going to be reverted to an all-male facility to alleviate overcrowding across the entire federal prison system.
 The female inmate population will be transferred to the Federal Correctional Institution, Aliceville in Alabama, which opened in 2013 and has over 1,500 low-security beds for female inmates.
 It was estimated that the change would be completed by December 2013.
 However, female inmates were not transferred to other facilities until April 2014.